RBritoX/rbritox/README.md

 💼 &nbsp; I’m currently working at [Conta Simples](https://contasimples.com/), integrating the development team.<br/>
 🚀 &nbsp; My focus is on the Front-End, both for Web and Mobile with React.js and React Native.<br/>
-💬 &nbsp; Ask me about anything and I'll be happy to answer or help you to find the answer.<br/>

 ## Skills: